The Part of a Lifetime

-Commissioned to write, direct and star in The Falling Monologues by The Fall Prevention Coalition-Los Angeles (FPC-LA), coordinated by USC’s own Fall Prevention Center of Excellence (FPCE), Faber created an innovative production that uses real-life stories and scenarios to empower older adults to face a very real danger-the risk of falls.
+The Fall Prevention Coalition-Los Angeles (FPC-LA) commissioned Faber to write, direct and star in The Falling Monologues.
+With coordination by USC’s Fall Prevention Center of Excellence (FPCE), Faber created an innovative production with real-life stories and scenarios.
+These empowered older adults to face a very real danger-the risk of falls.

 “It’s very serious when you fall-once you have a fracture, it’s bad news or worse,” Faber said.
 “Knowing I could help people really motivated me and gave me a tremendous sense of gratification.”

-“The Monologues are important since they feature seniors talking about actual experiences that other seniors can relate to,” said Helen Davis of the City of Los Angeles Department of Aging and producer of local public access program Aging Well in LA on Channel 35.
+“The Monologues are important since they feature seniors talking about actual experiences that other seniors can relate to,” said Helen Davis of the City of Los Angeles Department of Aging.
+Davis produces the local public access program Aging Well in LA on Channel 35.
 “Falls are a major cause of serious injuries and hospitalization among the senior population, and it is important that we continue to seek fresh and innovative ways to disseminate fall prevention information and resources.”

-Alongside Faber, the production starred Richard Attwill, Shirley Dougherty, Marcia Kassan and Lois Liebhaber, longtime actors who found multiple reasons to count their participation as one of their favorite roles.
+The production also starred Richard Attwill, Shirley Dougherty, Marcia Kassan and Lois Liebhaber.
+These longtime actors found multiple reasons to count their participation as one of their favorite roles.